D. J. Moore: 2024

 On July 31, 2024, Moore and the Bears agreed to a four-year, $110 million contract extension.
 In addition, the deal made Moore the first receiver in NFL history to have the first 10 years of his career guaranteed.

 In Week 5 of the 2024 season, against his former team, the Carolina Panthers, Moore had five receptions for 105 yards and two touchdowns in the 36–10 win.
 He finished the 2024 season with 98 receptions for 966 yards and six touchdowns.

 2025

 Moore caught his first touchdown of the 2025 season in Week 3 against the Cowboys.
 In Week 9 versus the Cincinnati Bengals, Moore threw a two-yard touchdown pass to quarterback Caleb Williams on a trick play where he received a lateral from Rome Odunze before passing to Williams.
 It was his third career pass and first completion after unsuccessful attempts in 2020 and 2024.
 He also scored on a 16-yard run in which he was pushed out of bounds and seemingly fumbled the ball through the end zone; the Bengals challenged the play in hopes that it would be a touchback, but the officials ruled he had actually crossed the goal line for the touchdown.
 The Bears won 47–42.

+In a Week 14 loss to the Packers, Moore recorded just one catch for -4 yards; head coach Ben Johnson said he was "surprised" by Moore's performance but planned to get him involved in later games.
+The following week against the Cleveland Browns, he had two touchdowns, including a 22-yard score in which he leaped over Tyson Campbell and Grant Delpit to catch what was described as a "magic trick" pass from Williams.

+In the rematch with Green Bay in Week 16, Moore caught the game-winning 46-yard touchdown in overtime to cap off a five-reception, 109-yard performance.
+The score was named the NFL Moment of the Year at the 15th NFL Honors.

+The Bears finished the regular season 11–6, Moore's first season on a team with a winning record since high school in 2014.
+In the Wild Card round against the Packers, Moore recorded six catches for 64 yards, including the 25-yard game-winning touchdown with 1:43 remaining in the 31–27 victory.

+Buffalo Bills

+On March 11, 2026, Chicago traded Moore, along with a 2026 fifth-round pick (165th overall), to the Buffalo Bills in exchange for a 2026 second-round pick (60th overall, which was traded to the Tennessee Titans and used for their selection of Anthony Hill Jr.).